kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

 ---
-title: Bind a Service Instance to lambda
+title: Bind a Service Instance to a lambda
 type: Tutorials
 ---

+This tutorial shows how you can bind a sample instance of the Redis service to a lambda.
+After completing all steps, you will get the lambda with encoded Secrets to the service.
+You can use them for authentication when you connect to the service to implement custom business logic of your lambda.

-This tutorial shows how you can bind a Service Instance to lambda in Kyma.
-To bind it, use a ServiceBinding and ServiceBindingUsage custom resources (CRs) managed by the in-house Service Catalog domain.
+To create the binding, you will use ServiceBinding and ServiceBindingUsage custom resources (CRs) managed by the Service Catalog.

-When you complete this tutorial, you get a lambda that:

-- Has a bound secrets that can be used to connect to the Service Instance.

->**NOTE:** To learn more about binding a Service Instances to applications in Kyma, read [this](/components/service-catalog/#details-provisioning-and-binding) document.
+>**NOTE:** To learn more about binding Service Instances to applications in Kyma, read [this](/components/service-catalog/#details-provisioning-and-binding) document.

 ## Prerequisites

 This tutorial is based on an existing lambda.
-To create lambda, follow the [Create a lambda](#tutorials-create-a-lambda) tutorial.
+To create one, follow the [Create a lambda](#tutorials-create-a-lambda) tutorial.

-Additionally one Service Instance is required.
-In this tutorial will be provisioned and used [Redis](https://redis.io/) with micro plan.

 ## Steps